mila-iqia/mila-docs/docs/Minimal_examples.rst

 This section contains some minimal examples of how to run jobs on the Mila cluster.

 Each example is self-contained and can be run as-is directly on the cluster without error.
-Examples has the following structured:
+Each example has the following structure:

 * ``job.sh``: SLURM ``sbatch`` script.
 Can be launched with ``sbatch job.sh``.
 * ``main.py``: Example python script.